disco-lang/disco/docs/reference/addition.rst

     Disco> :type +
     ~+~ : ℕ × ℕ → ℕ

-which says that it is a :doc:`function <function>` taking :doc:`two
-<product>` natural numbers and returning a natural number.
-However,
+which says that it is a :doc:`function <function>` taking :doc:`a pair of <product>` natural numbers and returning a natural number.
-as mentioned above, it also works on other numeric types such as integers and rational numbers.
+However, as mentioned above, it also works on other numeric types such as integers and rational numbers.

-The ``+`` operator can also be used on :doc:`graphs`, where it has the meaning of :doc:`overlaying <overlay>` two graphs.